How to Start a Food Business From Home in New York

 starting home-based food business in New York, woman with baked goods

-New Yorkers have an entrepreneurial spirit, and they start numerous businesses every year.
-Some of those businesses have to do with food.
-But because of public health and related concerns, there are restrictions on doing so.
+However, because of public health and related concerns, there are restrictions on selling homemade food.
 Starting a home-based food business is legal, but it has to be done carefully and within certain limits.
-A knowledgeable New York business law attorney can advise you on how to get started.
+A knowledgeable New York business law attorney can advise you on how to start a food business from home.

 If you live in New York, there are state laws that govern food preparation and selling food from home.
 Depending on where you live in the state, there could be local rules as well.
 This is especially true if you live in major urban areas like New York City.
-Ask an attorney for guidance on the specific rules where you live and wish to start a business.

 • The type of food you can prepare